AI worktree lanes¶

 post_go = "code --add ." # fires when re-entering an existing lane

-# For Cursor, replace both with `cursor --add .`
+# For Cursor, replace both with "cursor --add ."

 st lane fix-flaky --agent claude "stabilize the flaky test suite"

-- stax creates the worktree and launches the agent in tmux as normal
+- stax creates the worktree and launches the agent in tmux

 - each lane has its own file tree, terminal tabs, and git state while sharing one VS Code process

-Now every code --add call writes the new lane into the workspace file, so closing and reopening VS Code restores the full multi-lane layout.
+Open VS Code via code /path/to/<repo>.code-workspace (not by opening the folder directly).
+Now every code --add writes into that workspace file and closing/reopening restores the full multi-lane layout.

 Caveats¶